RunestoneInteractive/thinkcspy/_sources/Appendices/usingIDE.rst

 binary to optimize the performance of your code.

 - https://www.jetbrains.com/edu-products/download/#section=pycharm-edu (This is
     the IDE that will be shown here for the example, but we encourage you to try different ones and find the one that suits you.)

 - https://www.eclipse.org/; http://pydev.org/ (Eclipse in an IDE for multiple
     different platforms/languages and pydev is a plug-in to use Python on Eclipse.)

 - https://visualstudio.microsoft.com/vs/community/ (Visual Studio Community is
     a very flexible and modular IDE with great debugging tools.)

 If you would like to browse through even more options, there are many others you can choose from!

+Downloading Your IDE
+^^^^^^^^^^^^^^^^^^^^

 Each download may look different, but here is the general install proccess for
 PyCharm:

 .. figure:: Figures/setup_page_01.JPG
     :align: center
+    :alt: This is a screenshot of the opening page to the PyCharm IDE Setup manager.

     Figure 1